-- In the & Treeview double-click on the material attribute Steel (N mm) - Select the Plastic button and enter an Initial uniaxial yield stress of 300 - Select the Hardening button, select the Hardening gradient button and enter a Slope of 0 and a Plastic strain of 1000 in the first line of the table. - Click the OK button to overwrite the existing material definition.
+- In the Treeview double-click on the material attribute Steel (N mm) - Select the Plastic check box and on the Plastic tab enter an Initial uniaxial yield stress of 300 - Select the Hardening check box, select the Hardening gradient check box and enter a Slope of 0 and a Plastic strain of 1000 in the first line of the table. - Click the OK button to overwrite the existing material definition.